- Acute hepatitis C is a viral infection that may show brief symptoms or none at all.

 - people who get a tattoo or body piercing with unsterile equipment

-- patients undergoing hemodialysis
+- people undergoing hemodialysis

 - people who share personal hygiene products, such as razors or toothbrushes, with infected people